wenchma/wenchma.github.io/_posts/2017-09-25-best-practice-in-vyatta.md

 ## Firewall Configuration

-Vyatta firewall functionality provides the following features:
+### Vyatta firewall provides the following features:

 * Packet filtering for traffic that traverses the router by using the in and out keywords on an interface.
 * Definable criteria for packet-matching rules, including source IP address, destination IP address, source port, destination port, IP protocol,